Generic name: esomeprazole (injection) [ EE-soe-MEP-ra-zole ]

 severe liver disease;

-low levels of magnesium in your blood;
+low levels of magnesium in your blood.

 How is esomeprazole injection given?

-This medicine is usually given once daily for up to 10 days to treat GERD or erosive esophagitis.
+esomeprazole is usually given once daily for up to 10 days to treat GERD or erosive esophagitis.

 To prevent re-bleeding after endoscopy treatment, esomeprazole injection may be given around-the-clock for 72 hours.
 You may then be instructed to take a medicine by mouth to reduce stomach acid.